Best Cryptocurrency Exchanges Compared & Reviewed

 Usually, you have to provide some form of identification before you can fund your account or make a trade.
 These identification checks are for money laundering reasons.

-Crypto exchange FAQs
+Crypto Exchange FAQs

 Cryptocurrency exchanges are increasingly being targeted by hackers, so it pays to be careful when using them.

 One way to reduce risk is to use multiple platforms.
-Another way to reduce risk is to transfer your crypto assets off the exchange and onto a wallet.
+Another way to reduce risk is to transfer your crypto assets off the exchange and onto a cryptocurrency wallet.

-Most crypto exchanges charge users fees.
+No, most crypto exchanges charge users fees.
 Fees including transaction fees, trading spreads, custody fees, withdrawal fees, and margin fees.

 You can store your crypto on an exchange if it is centralised.
 However, storing crypto on an exchange is usually not recommended.
 Transferring your crypto to a crypto wallet is generally much safer.